mathesar-foundation/mathesar-website/software-engineer.md

 {% capture quote %}
 "At my previous job, business experts relied on me to **create reports** for them, every single day.

 But shouldn’t developers be focusing more on **supporting technical infrastructure**?
-Isn’t that our main function?"
+Isn’t that our main function?

-With Mathesar, they would have had the tools to generate their own reports, allowing developers to focus on what we do best.
+With Mathesar, they would have had the tools to generate their own reports, allowing developers to focus on what we do best."
 {% endcapture %}

 {%